JuliaParallel/PETSc.jl/README.md

 ## BinaryBuilder Version

-By default, the package uses a pre-build binary of [`PETSc`](https://github.com/JuliaBinaryWrappers/PETSc_jll.jl) along with a default installation of `MPI.jl`.
+By default, the package uses a pre-built binary of [`PETSc`](https://github.com/JuliaBinaryWrappers/PETSc_jll.jl) along with a default installation of `MPI.jl`.
 Note that the distributed version of PETSc is using real, `Float64` numbers; build details can be found